rjpbonnal/bioruby-samtools/tutorial/tutorial.md

 ###Alignment stats

-The SAMtools flagstat method is implemented in bio-SAMtools to quickly examine the number of reads mapped to the reference.
+The SAMtools flagstat method is implemented in bio-samtools to quickly examine the number of reads mapped to the reference.
 This includes the number of paired and singleton reads mapped and also the number of paired-reads that map to different chromosomes/contigs.

 	bam.flag_stats()